mosn/envoy-go-waf/README.md

 ### Using CRS

-you can use the [Core Rule Set](https://github.com/coreruleset/coreruleset) by mount it to the container or you can also mount other rules
+you can use the [Core Rule Set](https://github.com/coreruleset/coreruleset) by mounting it to the container or you can also mount other rules

 #### Recommendations using CRS with proxy-wasm